 From the mid-1980s on, the company began developing software tools for various applications, for example for capturing and storing measurements and displaying them in diagrams.
 Early in the 1990s, KRATZER AUTOMATION was transformed from a pure software company to a general contractor offering an end-to-end service.
 In 1999, the company was converted into a stock corporation.

-The company generated sales of more than 61 million euros in the bygone fiscal year.
+The company generated sales of approx. 98 million euros in the bygone fiscal year.